sercankulcu/sercankulcu.github.io/_memory/2020-08-30-second-attempt.md

 The car was bad in several perfectly measurable ways.

 It was also fun in a way no measurement could explain.

+Second attempts are quieter than first attempts.
+The first one has drama.
+The second one has information.

+You return knowing where you failed, which makes hope less innocent but more useful.
+There is less romance in trying again, and maybe more dignity.

+The second attempt rarely feels like a new beginning.

+It feels like beginning with evidence.